 Therapy for Conflict Management

-Experiencing conflict is a fact of life - I’m yet to meet someone who has experienced no conflict whatsoever.
-Trouble, disappointment, and fighting are some of the negative associations we make to the idea of conflict.
-Simply put, conflict is the gap between expectations and reality.
+Experiencing conflict is a fact of life - simply put, conflict is the gap between expectations and reality.

 It can show up in many different ways such as disagreements at work, a misunderstanding with your romantic partner, the classic family drama, or even contradictions within yourself.
 The way that we deal with conflict varies from one person to another, and the truth is that it’s unavoidable.